threefoldfoundation/tft-stellar/README.md

 Total amount of TFT = 891,551,662 + 51,022,747 TFT = 942,574,409 TFT

-The maximum amount of TFT will be 1 Billion TFT
+The maximum amount of TFT will be 1 Billion TFT (originally was planned for 4 billion)

 ## TFT